PieterPenninckx/resource-management-in-rust/src/not-all-memory-needs-to-be-acquired.md

 -----------------------------------

-Each application gets at least two dedicated pieces of memory that can be used without acquiring or releasing it (apart from the CPU registers which you typically only encounter when you program in assembly).
+Each application gets at least two dedicated pieces of memory that can be used without acquiring or releasing it.

+### Static memory

 First there is a piece of memory that can be used by the application for data that has a fixed size and lives essentially as long as the application runs.